Spend the night at Barranca in Kangaroo Valley and learn a lesson in off-grid opulence.

 Soft furnishings and jute rugs decorate the living and bedrooms.
-The kitchen boasts SMEG appliances and in the bathroom you’ll find Australian scent-masters, Leif amenities.
-Fresh eggs, milk and sourdough was waiting for us on arrival, as well as a Nespresso coffee machine and selection of T2 teas.
+The kitchen boasts SMEG appliances and in the bathroom, you’ll find Australian scent-masters, Leif amenities.
+Fresh eggs, milk and sourdough were waiting for us on arrival, as well as a Nespresso coffee machine and a selection of T2 teas.

 The only traffic you’ll see on the roads here is the German Shorthaired Pointer farm dog, Ellie.
 There’s also the roaming melange of animals that call Barranca’s peripheral paddocks home.
 Spot buffalo, donkey, pigs and horses throughout your time here – including the largest horse in Australia, Stormy George.

 Farm feeding tours depart at 8am each morning.
 (Image: Eliza Sholly)

 To get up close and personal, join the farmhand for a feeding tour at 8am every morning.
 You can learn all about the animal’s side hustles as work and riding horses, and the impressive on-site Equine Therapy Program, which is a collaboration with The Cedars Shire Horse Stud and Flying Change Leadership.

 The horses are used for Equine Therapy programs.
 (Image: Eliza Sholly)